Vinnie Pasquantino Player Props: Royals vs. Blue Jays

 - The Blue Jays' 3.88 team ERA ranked 14th across all league pitching staffs.

-- Blue Jays pitchers combined to surrender 180 total home runs at a clip of 1.1 per game (20th in the league).
+- Blue Jays pitchers combined to surrender 180 total home runs at a clip of 1.1 per game (20th in baseball).

-- Berrios will start for the Blue Jays, his first this season.
+- The Blue Jays will look to Manoah (0-0) in his second start this season.

-- The 28-year-old righty started and threw six innings in his last appearance on Monday, Oct.
-3 against the Baltimore Orioles.
+- In his most recent appearance on Thursday, the righty tossed 3 1/3 innings against the St. Louis Cardinals, giving up five earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.